Start Scuba Diving: A Beginner’s Complete Guide

 Step 1: Try a Discover Dive

 If you’ve never dived before, it’s a great idea to try it first.
 Most dive centers offer a “Discover Scuba Diving” program designed to give you a taste of diving with minimal commitment.
-The goal is simple: Experience breathing underwater and see if diving is for you.

 This is not a full course.
 It usually includes: